-The Exo terra monsoon is an excellent choice when you want to mist your tank automatically with a system that is built well and easy to set up.
-Sure there are some differences as I just mentioned, but overall, it does a great job in keeping your frogs comfortable.
+The Exo terra monsoon is an excellent choice when you want to mist your tank automatically with a system that is well made and easy to set up.

 Zoo Med Repti Rain Misting System

-Good to know: There’s another thing that makes the Zoo Med Repti Rain a great option, and that is the mounting options!
-This misting system not only comes with latches, but it comes with suction cups as well! so you can stick the whole misting system to the side of your terrarium.
+There’s another thing that makes the Zoo Med Repti Rain a great option too.
+This misting system not only comes with latches, it comes with suction cups as well!
+So you can stick the whole misting system to the side of your terrarium.